Mass media in Tunisia: Legislation

 The Code de la presse de 1975 was revised on August 2, 1988, on July 23, 1993, and on May 3, 2001.
 It notably banned publications that disturbed public order or "defamed" the authorities, even if the allegations had been proven.
 The crime of "defaming public order" was removed from legislation, as was the administrative formality of preemptive filing of newspapers with the Minister of the Interior before publication, on May 27, 2005.

 Freedom of the press is guaranteed by the Constitution of Tunisia, although in practice, it has been usual for publications to follow the government line without a critical perspective, and to report the activities of the president, the government and the ruling party, based on dispatches issued by the government Tunis Afrique Presse.
 This agency has in the past examined some of the subjects "not to the liking of the government."
 A report by the UN Human Rights Committee in 2000 showed that despite the 188 titles in the Tunisian press, it was marked by its "uniformity of tone".
 This was recognized by the President Zine el-Abidine Ben Ali and Prime Minister Hamed Karoui without introducing significant change.
 According to Lise Garon, the press followed "an imperious demand to show a smooth image to the outside world", resulting in a kind of "internal unanimity".
+In July 2024, journalist Sonia Dahmani was sentenced to one year in prison for spreading "false news" which human rights organisations including Amnesty International stated was due to her critical coverage of Moroccan authorities.

 All newspapers and magazines, comprising opposition publications, can benefit from advertising revenue, whether public or private enterprise.
 However, La Presse de Tunisie, owned by a public company (Société nouvelle d'impression, de presse et d'édition), has held a virtual monopoly, including with respect to Arab-language publications.